chouseknecht/symfony-mariadb-nginx/README.md

 # Run in development mode
 $ make run
 ```
-The `make run` command, which is running `ansible-container run`, takes a few minutes to finish.
+The `make run` command, which runs `ansible-container run`, takes a few minutes to finish.
 When it does, you will see the following message from the *symfony* container:

 ```
 symfony_1            |  ✔  Symfony 3.1.6 was successfully installed.
 Now you can: